Interval Color Wheel

 Understanding the interval color wheel

-The diagram shows a standard color wheel, where the primary colors red, yellow, and blue are spaced equally around the circle, the secondary colors orange, green, and violet (formed by blending the primary colors) are laid out between them, and the tertiary colors (red-orange, yellow-orange, etc.) are placed between those.
+The diagram below shows a standard color wheel, where the primary colors red, yellow, and blue are spaced equally around the circle, the secondary colors orange, green, and violet (formed by blending the primary colors) are laid out between them, and the tertiary colors (red-orange, yellow-orange, etc.) are placed between those.

 The 12 chromatic intervals are overlaid on the color wheel like the numbers on a clock, starting with the unison as red (the first color in the visible spectrum), and repeating at the octave (also red).
 Both the long name and shorthand interval numbers are shown.
 Intervals are given in their "flat" form by common convention, but it should be understood that the same colors would apply to enharmonic interval names--for example, an augmented fifth would be the same color as the minor sixth.